dart-lang/sdk/pkg/analyzer/tool/diagnostics/diagnostics.md

 #### Description

-The analyzer produces this diagnostic when an enum constant in an enum that has type parameters is instantiated and type arguments are provided, but the number of type arguments isn't the same as the number of type parameters.
+The analyzer produces this diagnostic when an enum value in an enum that has type parameters is instantiated and type arguments are provided, but the number of type arguments isn't the same as the number of type parameters.

 #### Example

-The following code produces this diagnostic because the enum constant `c` provides one type argument even though the enum `E` is declared to have two type parameters:
+The following code produces this diagnostic because the enum value `c` provides one type argument even though the enum `E` is declared to have two type parameters: